 When top talent slips through a company's hold because of bad decisions made during interviews and other selection processes, these mistakes can cost millions of dollars.

-With AI, all judgements are made objectively, with no room for human mistake, resulting in lower turnover rates among new recruits and happier employees overall.
+With AI, all judgments are made objectively, with no room for human mistakes, resulting in lower turnover rates among new recruits and happier employees overall.

 Also Read: Transforming Employee Experience with AI